carolynduby/ApacheMetronWorkshop/06_ProfilingAuthLogs/README.md

 4. Click Save.

-5. The Alerts UI now shows the measurements derived from the profiles that determine if a user is logging into more hosts than other peer users.
+5. The Alerts UI now shows the measurements derived from the profiles that determine if a user is logging into more distinct hosts than other peer users.

 <img src="images/03_show_auth_measurements.png" width="95%" height="95%" title="Enrichments Before" >

 6. Click on the arrows to the right of the score to sort ascending by score.
-Then click again to sort descending by score.
+Click again to sort descending by score.
 You should see red alerts scored 100 at the top.
 Click in the whitespace between the columns to bring up the alert details.

 <img src="images/04_auth_high_score_alert_details.png" width="95%" height="95%" title="Enrichments Before" >